W427697/Discord-/docs/get-started/nextjs.md

 <Callout variant="info">

-Because subpath imports take the place of module aliases, you can remove the path aliases from your TypeScript configuration.
+Because subpath imports replace module aliases, you can remove the path aliases from your TypeScript configuration.

 </Callout>